-Kat is pursuing her MA in the History of Art.
-She earned her BA in Art History with a minor in Gender, Sexuality, and Women's Studies at the University of Vermont in 2015 as an Honors College Scholar.
+Kat is pursuing her M.A. in the history of art.
+She earned her B.A. in art history with a minor in Gender, Sexuality, and Women's Studies at the University of Vermont in 2015 as an Honors College Scholar.
 For her undergraduate thesis, Kat analyzed Andy Warhol's Screen Tests

-Elliot is an MA in the History of Art.
-He received a BFA in Photographic Illustration from Rochester Institute of Technology in 2011 and an MA in the History of Art from Williams College in 2014.
+Elliot is an M.A. in the history of art.
+He received a B.F.A. in photographic illustration from Rochester Institute of Technology in 2011 and an M.A. in the history of art from Williams College in 2014.
 His research interests revolve around photography’s effect on different mediums in contemporary art, and its unique relationship to memory and mourning.

 Anna Moblard Meier

-Anna is a PhD student working with Professor Christiane Hertel.
-She earned her BA in German Literature and Studio Art from Reed College in 2002 and her MFA in Printmaking from PAFA in 2010.
-She completed her MA thesis, a study of fin-de-siècle Vienna and the allegorical works of Gustav Klimt, at Bryn Mawr in 2014.
-Currently, her PhD research is focused on the artistic exchange between Europe and Japan in the late nineteenth century and the early International Exhibitions.
+Anna is a Ph.D. student working with Prof. Christiane Hertel.
+Her areas of interest are modern Viennese and Japanese art.
+She earned her B.A. in German Literature and Studio Art from Reed College in 2002 and her M.F.A. in Printmaking from PAFA in 2010.
+She completed her M.A. thesis, a study of fin-de-siècle Vienna and the allegorical works of Gustav Klimt, at Bryn Mawr in 2014.
+Currently, her Ph.D. research is focused on the artistic exchange between Europe and Japan in the late 19th century and the early International Exhibitions.
 Anna has presented papers at the University of Texas at Austin and at the Pennsylvania Academy of Fine Art.
-In her time at Bryn Mawr, she has been a teaching assistant for the Growth and Structure of Cities Department and served as a Research Assistant in Special Collections.
-She has also curated and co-curated several exhibitions including “Bridges That Stand When All Else Falls Away: TriCo, Japan, and Melted Roof Tiles from Hiroshima 1945,” BMC (2012); “Beneath the Printed Pattern: Display and Disguise in Ukiyo-e Bijinga” BMC (2013), “Disasters and Rebuilding in Japan: Perspectives and Testimonies from the Tri-co Collection,” BMC (2013); and “A Sense of Place: Modern Japanese Prints,” University of Pennsylvania Ross Gallery (2015).
+In her time at Bryn Mawr, she has been a teaching assistant for the Growth and Structure of Cities Department and served as a research assistant in Special Collections.
+She has also curated and co-curated several exhibitions, including Bridges That Stand When All Else Falls Away: TriCo, Japan, and Melted Roof Tiles from Hiroshima 1945 (BMC 2012); Beneath the Printed Pattern: Display and Disguise in Ukiyo-e Bijinga (BMC 2013), Disasters and Rebuilding in Japan: Perspectives and Testimonies from the Tri-co Collection, (BMC 2013); and A Sense of Place: Modern Japanese Prints (University of Pennsylvania Ross Gallery 2015).

-Michelle Smiley is a PhD student working with Professor Homay King on nineteenth-century photography and cinema of the United States and Europe.
-Her dissertation, "Becoming Photography: The American Development of a Medium," examines the scientific and technological precursors of photography in early-nineteenth-century America and traces the role of movement and duration in the photographic image beginning with its chemical development in the scientific laboratory and ending with the birth of cinema.
-Michelle completed her masters, "Making Photography, or, The American (Re)Invention of a Medium," with Professor Lisa Saltzman in the spring of 2015.
-She received her A.B. in History of Art from Bryn Mawr College in 2012.
-Michelle has also held several curatorial fellowships and internships at the National Gallery of Art, the American Philosophical Society, and the Hirshhorn Museum & Sculpture Garden.
-Her additional research interests include theories of materialism, memory, and time; the history of science; mass media and print forms of the nineteenth century; the still and moving image, and portraiture.
+Michelle Smiley is a Ph.D. student working with Prof. Homay King on 19th-century photography and cinema of the U.S. and Europe.
+Her dissertation, "'An American Sun Shines Brighter': Art, Science, and the American Reinvention of Photography," examines the scientific and technological precursors of photography in early-19th-century America and traces the role of movement and duration in the photographic image beginning with its chemical development in the scientific laboratory and ending with the birth of cinema.
+Michelle completed her masters, "Making Photography, or, The American (Re)Invention of a Medium," with Prof. Lisa Saltzman in the spring of 2015.
+She received her A.B. in history of art from Bryn Mawr College in 2012.
+Michelle has also held several curatorial fellowships and internships at the National Gallery of Art, the American Philosophical Society, and the Hirshhorn Museum and Sculpture Garden.
+Her additional research interests include theories of materialism, memory, and time; the history of science; mass media and print forms of the 19th century; the still and moving image, and portraiture.
 In between undergraduate and graduate education Michelle worked as an English teacher in Rouen, France.

-Mariam is a visiting Fulbright scholar, working on her doctoral dissertation with Professor Lisa Saltzman, in the Department of History of Art at Bryn Mawr College, and Professor Mokhtar Chaoui at Abdelmalek Essaadi University (Morocco).
-She studied at the National Institute of Fine Arts in Tetouan, before continuing her French Literature and History of Art research at Mohamed V University in Rabat, Morocco, and then at Abdelmalek Essaadi University in Tetouan, Morocco, where she obtained a Masters degree in Comparative Literature after defending a thesis on Painting in Morocco as seen by the Moroccan writer Abdelkebir Khatibi.
+Mariam is a visiting Fulbright scholar, working on her doctoral dissertation with Prof. Lisa Saltzman, in the Department of History of Art at Bryn Mawr College, and Prof. Mokhtar Chaoui at Abdelmalek Essaadi University (Morocco).
+She studied at the National Institute of Fine Arts in Tetouan, before continuing her French literature and history of art research at Mohamed V University in Rabat, Morocco, and then at Abdelmalek Essaadi University in Tetouan, Morocco, where she obtained an M.A. in comparative literature after defending a thesis "Painting in Morocco as seen by the Moroccan Writer Abdelkebir Khatibi."
 Currently, her dissertation investigates the salient phenomena of trauma, remembrance and representation as manifested in the OuLiPo and in contemporary art, with specific attention to the cases of Georges Perec and Sophie Calle.
-In addition to her studies, Mariam is an artist and her work has been shown in both solo and group exhibitions, both in Morocco and France, and will soon appear in exhibitions in Tunisia and Egypt
+In addition to her studies, Mariam is an artist and her work has been shown in both solo and group exhibitions, both in Morocco and France, and will soon appear in exhibitions in Tunisia and Egypt.

 Mechella Ignace Yezernitskaya